GoogleChrome/web.dev/content/fast/use-imagemin-to-compress-images/codelab-imagemin-grunt.md

 ## Customize your Imagemin configuration (continued)

-The `imagemin-mozjpeg` plugin, which has already been installed for you, can be used to compress JPEG images.
+Use the `imagemin-mozjpeg` plugin, which has already been installed for you, to compress JPEG images.

 - Declare the `imagemin-mozjpeg` plugin by putting this line at the top your `gruntfile.js`.